-Gustave Perna, the Army four-star general tasked with the logistical challenges of storing and distributing the anticipated COVID-19 vaccine, said on a 60 Minutes interview with CBS: “My worst nightmare is that we get vaccines to the American people and they don’t take them.
+Gustave Perna, the Army four-star general tasked with the logistical challenges of storing and distributing the anticipated COVID-19 vaccine, said on a 60 Minutes interview with CBS in November: “My worst nightmare is that we get vaccines to the American people and they don’t take them.
 Shame on us.”
-The interview is set to air on November 8th,

 If indeed Americans refuse to take the vaccine it may not be the fault or shame of Gen. Perna but of all of us.

-So how widespread is the fear of needles in the general population?
 The numbers are actually quite shocking.
-Studies vary widely due to methodology but about 10 percent of the population seem to experience the Vasovagal Reflex (fainting) at the prospect of being injected.
+Studies vary widely, due to methodology, but about 10 percent of the population seem to experience the Vasovagal Reflex (fainting) at the prospect of being injected.
 As much as 23 percent of the population may have a fear of needles.
 That represents over 60 million people who may decline to receive the vaccine.
 The actual number may be much higher than we even think.
 Because some of these studies are done in a medical environment it is easy to imagine that those most fearful of needles wouldn’t even participate in a study.
 Additionally, because we vaccinate so much more than we did 20 or 30 years ago, the average age when people develop needle-phobia has decreased to 5.5.

 Given that the COVID-19 vaccine is said to include two injections 21 days apart you see the problem.
 People with a fear of needles must, “screw their courage to the sticking place” for not just one injection, but two.